 (3) ERCOT shall not be deemed to have approved the Outage request associated with the Planned Outage until ERCOT notifies the Single Point of Contact of its approval.
 ERCOT shall transmit approvals electronically.

+(4) ERCOT, at its sole discretion, may relax the submission timing requirements in this section.